 The NAC&U Student Exchange offers opportunities across the United States allowing you to become immersed in a culture far from your comfort zone.
 In addition, we have Signature Experiences that are tailored to specific interests and include hands-on learning, such as internships.

 NAC&U member campuses participate in a tuition exchange policy (see our FAQs below) allowing you to pay tuition to your home campus, which streamlines the payment process for you and ensures your aid package stays the same.

 What programs are available to me?

 For program descriptions, check out our list of programs.
-Presently we offer four Signature Experiences which are tailored to particular areas of study – music business, civil rights, meteorology and geography – and take advantage of the host campus’ geographic location and expertise.
+Presently we offer six Signature Experiences which are tailored to particular areas of study – music business, publishing, civil rights, paleontology, meteorology and geography – and take advantage of the host campus’ geographic location and expertise.
 Signature Experiences also offer guaranteed hands-on learning, including internships.

 We also offer programs that are less specific for those who need flexibility.
 Many of these also offer field study, internships, and special projects.
 Every college city or town has special characteristics that make it a robust learning laboratory.